Top 4 Reasons to Use an Online Bank

 Some brick-and-mortar banks and credit unions offer free checking, but they're typically smaller institutions.
 In general, it's hard to find this deal at traditional banks without strings attached.
 In most cases, you have to qualify for free checking at brick-and-mortar institutions by having your paycheck deposited into your account or keeping a large account balance.

-That’s not the case at most online banks—they offer truly free checking accounts to anybody who has at least one dollar to deposit.
+That’s not the case at most online banks, which offer free checking accounts to anyone—often with no minimum opening deposit no minimum balance requirement.
 Additionally, you may be able to earn interest on cash in your checking account if you use an online bank.
-The interest rate is generally not as high as a savings account interest rate, but it’s a lot more than you earn at traditional banks.
+The interest rate is generally not as high as the rate on an online savings account, but it’s much higher than you can usually get at a traditional bank.

 Higher Interest Rates

 Online banks are known for paying higher annualized interest rates (APY) on savings accounts and certificates of deposit (CDs).
 The reason is that online banks don’t have to pay the overhead costs associated with building and maintaining a physical branch, so they can pay a little more to customers.

 If you’re looking for the absolute highest interest rate available, an online bank is probably where you’ll fare best.
 Just don’t be disappointed if you find that another bank beats your rate.
 This is the reason some people open and use a number of online bank accounts and transfer money between accounts as rates change.
 This strategy can be rewarding, but it's important to pay attention to transfer periods during which your money is not in any account earning interest.